A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: Methods in SRL

 \subsection{Neural Network Methods}

-The emergence of neural network methods in SRL marked a paradigm shift from feature engineering to automated representation learning.
-This subsection examines two primary neural architectures that have significantly influenced SRL: CNNs and RNNs, including their advanced variants.
+The advent of neural network methods marked a paradigm shift in SRL, moving from feature engineering to automated representation learning.
+This subsection reviews the evolution of neural architectures in SRL, encompassing early CNNs and RNNs, advanced recurrent variants, and attention-based Transformer models.
+These neural approaches have been extensively applied to both PropBank and FrameNet SRL benchmarks, facilitating cross-paradigm advances.